Modern Slavery statement

 UKSBS Organisational Structure

-UKSBS is a private company limited by shares, classed as a public body, subject to all applicable UK legislation and required to comply with all relevant Government policies and guidance for public bodies, including Managing Public Money.
-The Company operates solely in the UK and all employees are public servants.
+UKSBS is a private company limited by shares, classified as a Non-Departmental Public Body, subject to all applicable UK legislation and required to comply with all relevant Government policies and guidance for public bodies, including HM Treasury’s Managing Public Money.
+The Company operates solely in the UK and all employees are classified as public servants.

-The Company provides services – Human Resources, Payroll, Finance, Digital and Information (D&I) and Procurement - to its owners, UK Research and Innovation (UKRI) the Department for Science, Innovation and Technology (DSIT), the Department for Energy Security and Net Zero (DESNZ), the Department of Business and Trade (DBT) and some of their partner organisations, all of which are also UK public bodies and contracting authorities.
-As contracting authorities, they are all are subject to UK public procurement rules and UK Government legislation, namely the 2015 Public Contracts Regulations (as amended) (PCR), associated government policies and guidance e.g. Procurement Policy Notes (PPN’s).
+The Company provides essential Human Resources, Payroll, Finance, Digital and Information (D&I) and Procurement services to its owners, UK Research and Innovation (UKRI) the Department for Science, Innovation and Technology (DSIT), the Department for Energy Security and Net Zero (DESNZ), the Department of Business and Trade (DBT) and some of their partner organisations, all of which are also classified as UK public bodies and, in procurement terms, contracting authorities.
+As contracting authorities, they are all are subject to UK public procurement rules and UK Government legislation.

-Our mission is to provide high quality and easy to use business services that add value to our partners, so they can focus on achieving the best outcomes for the British people and the UK economy.
-We recognise our responsibility to ensure that there is no slavery or human trafficking in our own business and across our supply chains.
+Our mission is to provide high quality, easy to use and ever improving business services that delight and add value to our partners, so they can focus on delivering the best outcomes for the British people and the UK economy.
+We recognise our responsibility to prevent modern slavery and human trafficking in our own business activities and within our supply chains.

 Supply Chains and Due Diligence Processes and Practices